 – America’s strength comes from our middle class and it is because of Unions that the middle class exists.
 We need to support more Union organizing in all sectors of the economy and improve access to government contracts for union friendly businesses.

-– With one of the highest homeless counts in decades, we must help our most vulnerable receive adequate housing.
+– Every human deserves a home!
+With one of the highest homeless counts in decades, we must help our most vulnerable receive adequate housing.
 There are thousands of families living in their cars, people couch surfing, multiple families living in one household, and many individuals on the street with mental health issues.
 We need to build more, have a portion of new units be affordable, and create the transit system near complexes that decreases our dependence on cars.
 The issue of homelessness isn’t going to be solved by one politician, or city; we need a community-wide coordinated approach to end this crisis.

 -We need to provide a safe place for women and children.
 Domestic Violence victims and their children seeking services and a way to escape the violence.
 Creating a transitional pathway to women and their children to a safe environment.
 Domestic Violence is a violent confrontation bewteen family or household members involving physical harm, sexual assault, or fear of physical harm.
 National City residents deserve all the help and together we can make National City safe.